bright/new-www/content/blog/migrating-from-ios-app-to-flutter-–-a-painless-getting-started-guide.md

 published: true
 language: en
 ---
-Migrating iOS app from native o Flutter doesn't have to mean rewriting your entire app from scratch.
+Migrating iOS app from native to Flutter doesn't have to mean rewriting your entire app from scratch.
 If you have a working iOS app and you want to enjoy the benefits of Flutter you can introduce it gradually — a great way to **migrate iOS app to Flutter** without a full rewrite.

 In this post, I'll show you step-by-step how to add Flutter to an existing iOS project, and the different ways to run Flutter views - from the simplest to more optimized ones.